Last Updated September, 2020

 Time of a departure for game drives

-Double check on time of a departure for game drives because there is no chance of seeing lines or pretty much any other animals after 12 pm.
-During the peak sun hours it is better to stay in the shade, drinking lots of juice and chillexing.
-Animals at this time of the day are hiding from scorching sun and chillexing too.
+Double-check on time of a departure for game drives because there is no chance of seeing lines or pretty much any other animals after 12 pm.
+During the peak sun hours, it is better to stay in the shade, drinking lots of juice and chillaxing.
+Animals at this time of the day are hiding from the scorching sun and chillaxing too.

 The best time for game drives is between 6:30 am and 9 am in the morning and between 3:30 pm and 6:30 pm in the evening.